vatlab/vat-docs/content/Documentation/tutorials/pbscluster.md

 ### 3. Specify the vtools association command

 At this step, user should have already imported the data and added necessary annotations.
 Then the user is required to provide the preferred vtools association command to `COMMAND` variable.
-The vtools association command line parameters are the same as running this command on local desktop except an additional flag `-mpi` to indicate the job will be ran on the cluster.
+The vtools association command line parameters are the same as running this command on local desktop with an additional flag `-mpi` to indicate the job will be ran on the cluster.

 ### 4. Submit job